 - Enter a name for the optimizer sandbox.

-- Select a room preference set from the drop down list. (see previous discussion about exam preference sets)
+- Select a room preference set from the drop-down list. (see the previous discussion about exam preference sets)

 - Specify the source of your exam data - either production or an existing sandbox.